-The Best Breast Pump Options for Every Mom
+The Best Manual and Electric Breast Pumps for Every Mom

 When you’re looking for a breast pump to use on your breastfeeding journey, it’s crucial to understand the different types of breast pumps available and choose one that will fit your lifestyle and help you reach your breastfeeding and pumping goals.
-If you want to take the guesswork out of the process, take our easy product selector quiz to find your breast pump.
-Additionally, read below for some important factors to consider and questions to ask when choosing a breast pump.
-(Oh, and before you head to the store or online to purchase, remember to check with your insurance company on the level of coverage they offer for breast pump reimbursement!)
+To help you find the best breast pump for your needs, we’ve highlighted important factors to consider and the Medela breast pump that best meets these unique needs.

 You can rent our Symphony PLUS® Breast Pump to easily get the same great technology you’ve been using in the hospital delivered to the comfort of your home.
 For more details or to rent online today, visit www.RentMedela.com.

-If your goal is to exclusively nurse your baby with just a bit of pumping on the side, a double electric breast pump will save you time, but if you’d like a different option, a single electric breast pump can also meet your needs effectively.
-A manual breast pump is another great portable option when you’re on the go!
+If your goal is to exclusively nurse your baby with just a bit of pumping on the side, a double electric breast pump will save you time.
+If you’d like a different option, the Swing Single Electric Breast Pump can also meet your needs effectively.
+A manual breast pump like our Harmony® is another great portable option when you’re on the go!

-If you want the ease of portability to pump wherever you’re out and about, you’ll need a versatile, trusted breast pump that has a bag for storing all your breast pump parts and alternative power options like a car adaptor or rechargeable battery in case you need to pump on the run.
+If you want the ease of portability so you can pump whenever you’re out and about, you’ll need a versatile, trusted breast pump like the Pump in Style® with MaxFlow™ or the Swing Maxi™.
+Both are high-quality double-electric pumps that come with a convenient bag for storing all your pump parts and accessories, like storage bags, extra nursing pads, or cleaning supplies.

-For moms who want extra discretion while pumping, consider a super quiet and efficient pump that won’t disturb baby or co-workers while operating.
+For moms who want extra discretion while pumping, consider a super quiet and efficient pump, like the Sonata®, that won’t disturb your baby or nearby co-workers while operating.

-Keep in mind the power options of the types of breast pumps you’re considering.
-Knowing whether you'll need to be near an outlet or have other options like battery power or a car adaptor can make a big difference when planning ahead for where and how you'll be pumping.
+- Keep in mind the power options of the types of breast pumps you’re considering.
+Knowing whether you'll need to be near an outlet or have other options like battery power, a USB charger, or a car adaptor can make a big difference when planning ahead for where and how you'll be pumping.

-If you want to easily log all your baby's feeding and growth activity, consider a smart, connected breast pump or using a tracking app that keeps all the important information at your fingertips.
-Keeping track through the app of your pumping sessions, baby’s feedings, diaper output, and growth stats will be helpful to you and your baby’s doctor.
+- If you want to easily log all your baby's feeding and growth activity, consider a smart, connected breast pump or using a tracking app that keeps all the vital information at your fingertips.
+Keeping track through the app of your pumping sessions, baby’s feedings, diaper output, and growth stats will be helpful to you and your pediatrician.

-Don't forget to check the research!
-Only Medela breast pumps utilize our patented 2-Phase Expression(R) technology, which more closely mimics a baby’s breastfeeding behavior (starting off with a quick and light suction pattern to stimulate milk flow, and then moving to a slower, deeper suction pattern to bring out more milk faster).
+- Only Medela breast pumps utilize our patented 2-Phase Expression® technology, which more closely mimics a baby’s breastfeeding behavior (starting off with a quick, light suction pattern to stimulate milk flow, and then moving to a slower, deeper suction pattern to bring out more milk faster).
 What this research-based performance in our breast pumps means for you is a more efficient pumping session that will maximize your time and help you keep your breast milk supply going strong.

-A breast pump that is reliable and helps you reach your breastfeeding goals is an important part of providing the best for your baby.
-As you’re determining breast pump options to fit your needs, always keep in mind that no matter how long you use a breast pump, or how short or long your breastfeeding journey may be, every drop counts!
+A breast pump that is reliable and helps you reach your breastfeeding goals is an integral part of providing your liquid gold to your baby for as long as you choose.
+As you’re determining breast pump options to fit your needs, always keep in mind that no matter how long you use a breast pump or how short or long your breastfeeding journey may be, every drop counts!